-Hiring salespeople is a challenge.
-It’s a task that requires finding the best communicators and relationship managers, made all the harder by the fact that salespeople are persuasive, and you must work past that to uncover their true personality—not just their memorized answers and sales techniques.
+Hiring salespeople is a challenge, so knowing the right sales interview.
+It’s a task that requires finding the best communicators and relationship managers, made all the harder by the fact that salespeople are persuasive and interviewers must work past that to uncover the candidate's personality—not just their memorized answers and sales techniques.

 So, how can you ensure you hire the sales representative with the ideal skillset, experience, knowledge and personality for the needs of your company.

-No matter which sales role you’re interviewing for, make sure you include these eight must-have questions.
+No matter which sales role you’re interviewing for, make sure you include these eight must-have sales interview questions.

 This question helps you uncover the expectations they have of their ongoing workload, their team, the office atmosphere and even the way tasks are planned and delegated.